ElaraLang/elara-go/specification.md

 There are 2 types of functions, which are categorised based on their **purity** (for a function to be pure, it must have no _visible_ side effects)

+The purity of a function can always be inferred by the compiler based on its context.
+If a function _only_ calls other pure functions, it is itself pure.
+Otherwise, it is impure.

 ##### 2.2.3.1 - Pure Functions

 A pure function mapping a value of type `a` to a value of type `b` has the type `a -> b`.